← Back to 後漢書

 []

-Note: The *Lüshi chunqiu* tells how Zhao Dun fed a starving man by the mulberry road.
-Dun asked why he was famished.
-The man said he had served at Jiang, ran out of food on the way home, and was too proud to beg.
+Note: The Lüshi chunqiu tells how Zhao Dun fed a starving man by the mulberry road.
+Dun asked him, saying: 'Why are you starving like this?' ' He answered: 'I was an official at Jiang; returning, my provisions ran out; I was ashamed to beg—therefore I came to this pass.'
 Dun gave him three bundles of dried meat; he bowed but would not eat.
 Dun asked why.
-He said he was saving it for his old mother.
-Dun told him to eat and promised more.
+He said: 'I have an aged mother; I meant to leave it for her.'
+Dun said: 'Eat this; I will give you more.'
 He added two more bundles of meat.

 133